-About the venue Roald Dahl Plass, named after the much-loved children’s author, is in the heart of Cardiff Bay and home of The Senedd (Welsh Assembly building) and prestigious performing arts venue, the Wales Millennium Centre.
+Roald Dahl Plass, named after the much-loved children’s author, is in the heart of Cardiff Bay and home of The Senedd (Welsh Assembly building) and prestigious performing arts venue, the Wales Millennium Centre.
 Surrounded by restaurants, bars and shops, this once thriving coal port, turned amphitheatre, lends itself as the perfect host for a variety of events including the UEFA Champions League Final 2017 Supporters’ Village and UKRO Challenge 2018.
 The outdoor venue provides a 360 degree viewing platform for supporters and spectators, allowing them to see, up-close, what their emergency services can deliver.

 South Wales Fire and Rescue Service has a long and successful history in competing at regional, national and world level; with the Bridgend Extrication Team crowned World and UK champions in 2016 and 2017.
 The Service, along with partners at Cardiff Council and Ford UK, look forward to welcoming teams to enjoy the hospitality of Cardiff and its people.